-He leaves a sign at the library "We're only open on Monday & Friday", and continue delivering the books 3-days a week.
+He leaves a sign at the library "We're only open on Monday & Friday", and continues delivering books to villages on donkeys 3-days per week.
 Each time he gets to a village the children are surprised to see this Turkish Santa Claus bringing them books with his donkey.

 "Kids, read these books and exchange them with your friends.
 I'll be back in 15 days.
-Make sure to take good care of the books, kids from other villages will be reading them."
+Make sure to take good care of the books, your friends from other villages will also be reading them."

 As Mustafa becomes more famous among the locals, the kids start reading more and more books that he brings to them.
 Eventually, the library also starts attracting people, however, Mustafa realizes that there aren't many women visiting the library.
 So, he reaches out to Singer and Zenith, two of the largest sewing machine brands widely available in Turkey at the time.
 He offers to promote their brands at the library with large banners, if they donate machines to the library.
 Eventually he convinces them to sponsor and gets one machine from Singer, nine from Zenith.
 The machines attract local women interested in sewing their home textiles with these latest machinery.
 The high demand results in long queues with women waiting for the next available machine.
 He gives those women books to read while waiting in line, and realizes that not all the women are literate.
 Again facing another obstacle, Mustafa starts literacy workshops for women.